CEN3031-Group1/ResortV1/README.md

   - 4Gb RAM
   - 1Gb Hard Disk

-- Download the FGCU_Inn.jar file
+- Download the project folder containing the FGCU_Inn.jar file
 - Double click FGCU_Inn.jar

 Alternatively, using the command prompt utilize: ```java -jar FGCU_Inn.jar``` while being in the same directory as the file.